Tamircohen28/baswana-sen-spanner-experiments/README.md

 - **Graph representation**: Custom adjacency lists for efficiency with large graphs
 - **Unweighted graphs**: Focus on unweighted graphs using BFS for distance computation
 - **Deterministic seeding**: All random operations use deterministic seeds for reproducibility
-- **Sampling for stretch**: For performance, we sample edges and vertex pairs rather than computing exact stretch for all pairs
+- **Sampling for stretch**: For performance, we sample 1000 edges and 1000 vertex pairs per experiment rather than computing exact stretch for all pairs
+- **k parameter constraints**: The algorithm requires k >= 2 and k <= log(n) for each graph size n
+- **Incremental saving**: Results are saved incrementally to CSV files during execution to prevent data loss

 ### Reproducibility